robinadr/smarter-archives/readme.txt

 * Spanish (es_ES)

-<small>The idea and code for this plugin came from the [original Smart Archives plugin](http://hypertext.net/projects/smartarchives/)
+The original concept for this plugin comes from the [Smart Archives](http://hypertext.net/projects/smartarchives/) plugin by Justin Blanton.
-by Justin Blanton.</small>

 == Screenshots ==